 I don’t think the stacked roster was the reason Alabama failed to sign the No. 1 class, though, because, as I said, the Tide have had loaded rosters since these guys were in elementary school.
 I think the coaching turnover and the lack of talent in key states were the bigger reasons.

 In the end, with the hiring of young, energetic assistants and the talent level being up in key states, I expect Alabama to compete for the nation’s No. 1 class once again in 2019.

-“Trust me when I say our 2019 class will be better than the insane 2017 class,” 2019 5-star offensive tackle commit Pierce Quick told SEC Country.
+“Trust me when I say our 2019 class will be better than the insane 2017 class,” 2019 5-star commit Quick told SEC Country.
 “Coach Saban was just telling me last weekend that he feels our class is the first really good in-state class since (2008, when the Tide signed wide receiver Julio Jones among 19 players from the state), which will definitely help recruiting.”